How to Create a Freelance Writer Website That Actually Gets You Writing Gigs

 1. Bad Visuals

 Let’s talk a little science.
-Did you know 90% of the information processed by the brain is visual?
-What’s more, 80% of people remember what they see (compared to 10% of what they hear and 20% of what they read.)
+A large portion of our brains is dedicated to processing visual content.
+80% of people remember what they see (compared to 10% of what they hear and 20% of what they read.)
 Lastly, know that visuals help grow traffic — content creators who feature visual content grow traffic 12 times faster than those who don’t.

 Not having visuals as a part of your freelance writer website is a BIG no-no. But even more, having bad visuals can torpedo your chance at building a successful freelance writing business.
 Judgments on a company’s credibility are 75% based on the company’s website design, so take seriously the first impression you’re making with your visuals.
-Your visuals should be reflective of the quality work you offer, proving you trustworthy to potential clients and their money.
+Your visuals should reflect the quality work you offer, proving you are trustworthy to potential clients and their money.

 To benefit from the traffic-building and engaging powers of excellent visuals, select quality images, a robust visual structure, and remember: white space is good space.

 When visitors come to your website, you want them to do something.
 But if you don’t ask them to do anything, they will click away, and you won’t get any business.
 Not ideal.
 Even if you have kick-butt writing skills and excellent website design, having confusing, conflicting, or nonexistent CTAs (70% of small biz websites lack a CTA) will damage your chances of growing your business.

 So think: what do you need visitors to do to get writing gigs for your business?
 Whether it’s subscribing to an email list, filling out a contact form, or viewing your portfolio of work, make sure that your CTA is visible, clear, and focused.